White-eared night heron

 The white-eared night heron (Oroanassa magnifica) is a species of heron in the family Ardeidae.
+It was once thought to be only found in southern China and in northern Vietnam.
+However, its range is actually significantly larger as in the 2010s and 2020s has been recently discovered in Cambodia, India and Bangladesh.

-It is found in southern China and northern Vietnam.
-In 2018, it was also reported in Valmiki National Park, India and in 2025, it was camera-trapped in Namdapha National Park, India.
+In 2017, it was camera-trapped in the Cardamom Mountains.
+In 2018, it was also reported in Valmiki National Park, India and in 2025, it was once again camera-trapped in Namdapha National Park, India.
+It was discovered in the Sundarbans in Bangladesh in 2022.
 It is threatened by habitat loss and habitat fragmentation.

 Taxonomy

 The white-eared night heron was collected in Hainan by John Whitehead.
 It was described as Nycticorax magnifica by William Robert Ogilvie-Grant in 1899.
 The species is monotypic.

 Description

 The length is 54–56 cm.
 The male is mostly blackish-brown.
 The neck-sides are chestnut.
 The lores are yellow, and the beak is black.
 The eyes are yellow-orange.
 The head and nape are blackish.
 The postocular stripes and throat are white.
 The underparts are brown, with white streaks.
 The tarsi are green.
 The female is similar to the male, but its head and neck are less distinctly patterned.
 The female also has whitish streaks on its back and wings.
 The juvenile is similar to the female, but has a browner plumage and buff spots.